fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.intezer.com/blog/research/how-we-hacked-azure-functions-and-escaped-docker/">-How We Hacked Azure Functions and Escaped Docker </a>

-<a href="https://v3d.medium.com/full-account-takeover-via-password-reset-flaw-my-first-blog-10d6e11df2e0">Full Account Takeover via Password Reset Flaw</a>
+<a href="https://v3d.medium.com/full-account-takeover-via-password-reset-flaw-my-first-blog-10d6e11df2e0">-Full Account Takeover via Password Reset Flaw</a>

 <h2> Cyber News and Updates (2021-2022) :- </h2>
 <a href="https://ash-king.co.uk/blog/Launching-internal-non-exported-deeplinks-on-Facebook">-Launching Internal & Non-Exported Deeplinks On Facebook</a>

 <a href="https://www.nowsecure.com/blog/2021/01/27/reverse-engineering-imessage-leveraging-the-hardware-to-protect-the-software/">-Reverse Engineering iMessage: Leveraging the Hardware to Protect the Software</a>

-<a href="https://blog.intigriti.com/2021/02/03/bug-bytes-108-browser-to-automate-xss-finding-bug-bounty-collaborators-ending-the-samesite-confusion/"> Browser to automate XSS, Finding bug bounty collaborators & Ending the SameSite confusion </a>
+<a href="https://blog.intigriti.com/2021/02/03/bug-bytes-108-browser-to-automate-xss-finding-bug-bounty-collaborators-ending-the-samesite-confusion/">-Browser to automate XSS, Finding bug bounty collaborators & Ending the SameSite confusion </a>

-<a href="https://www.hackerone.com/blog/announcing-hacker-hill">Announcing The Hacker of The Hill</a>
+<a href="https://www.hackerone.com/blog/announcing-hacker-hill">-Announcing The Hacker of The Hill</a>

 <a href="https://darrenmartyn.ie/2021/01/24/visualdoor-sonicwall-ssl-vpn-exploit/">-VisualDoor: SonicWall SSL-VPN Exploit</a>